 A credit student who is registered for 12 or more credit hours is considered a full-time student.
 Continuing education unit credit hours are not included in the student load calculation.
-Course loads above those indicated per semester in the student's program of study must be approved by appropriate administration.
+Course loads above those indicated per semester in the student's program of study must be approved by the Vice President for Academic Affairs.